 Dr. Jonathan L. Prenner is a nationally recognized retinal specialist.
 He holds a number of leadership positions in the field of vitreoretinal surgery.
 Dr. Prenner is Chairman of the Department of Ophthalmology at Rutgers Robert Wood Johnson Medical School where he serves as Clinical Professor.
 At Rutgers he has taught and mentored dozens of students who have subsequently become ophthalmologists.
 He is also the Ophthalmology service chief of the Robert Wood Johnson University Hospital.
 Dr. Prenner is the Chairman of Education for the American Society of Retinal Specialists (ASRS), the world’s largest society of retinal specialists, and a member of the ASRS Executive Committee.
-For the past decade, he has held the positions of Assistant Editor and Review Article Section Editor and Assistant Editor of the standard scientific journal for the field, RETINA: the Journal of Retina and Vitreous Diseases.
-He founded the journal New Retina MD and hosts the Retina Today Video Journal Club.
-He has been elected by his peers for inclusion in Best Doctors in America since 2008, is listed as a U.S. News and Castle Connolly Best Doctor and as one of New York Magazine’s Best Doctors.
+For the past decade, he has held the positions of Assistant Editor and Review Article Section Editor for the standard scientific journal for the field, RETINA: The Journal of Retinal and Vitreous Diseases.
+He has been elected by his peers for inclusion in Best Doctors in America since 2008 and is listed as a U.S. News and Castle Connolly best doctor and as one of New York Magazine’s Best Doctors.
 He has been elected to the Retina Hall of Fame and the OSN 150.

-Dr. Prenner has published 75 papers in the peer-reviewed literature in addition to a volume of textbook chapters, articles and scientific abstracts.
+Dr. Prenner has published more than 85 papers in the peer-reviewed literature in addition to a volume of textbook chapters, articles and scientific abstracts.
 He lectures routinely at major scientific meetings concerning his original research and the development of new approaches to vitreoretinal diseases.
-He has delivered dozens of invited lectures on retinal research across the United States and internationally, and has been an invited member of the American Academy of Ophthalmology subspecialty day faculty five times.
+He has delivered dozens of invited lectures on retinal research across the United States and internationally, and has been frequently invited as a member of the American Academy of Ophthalmology subspecialty day faculty.
 He is the Principal Investigator for numerous international multi-center clinical trials evaluating new treatments for retinal diseases including age-related macular degeneration.

 Dr. Prenner received his undergraduate degree from the University of Pennsylvania and his medical doctor degree from the State University of New York at Stony Brook.
 He was accepted into the Alpha Omega Alpha Honor Society and served as its president there.
 He was also president of the student chapter of the American Medical Association at SUNY.
 Dr. Prenner then returned to the University of Pennsylvania’s Scheie Eye Institute for residency training in ophthalmology, where he was appointed chief resident.
 He then completed a two-year vitreoretinal fellowship at William Beaumont Hospital, Royal Oak, Michigan, one of the premier retina training programs in the country.
 At Beaumont, he was awarded two national honors, the Heed Ophthalmic Fellowship Award and the Ronald G. Michels Retinal Fellowship.
 Dr. Prenner joined NJ Retina in 2004.